 - My first breastfeed outdoors was in the ‘safety’ of our car, as I wasn’t quite brave enough yet to be outside outside.
 I felt exhilarated… until I realised the car opposite facing us had a dash cam…!

-- I became such a breastfeeding lover by the end of it (I say end, but I am still going 13 months on!), I was so happy to be chosen to take part in a video shoot for Medela, the world’s leading breast pump brand, when Oscar was 6 months old.
+- I became such a breastfeeding lover by the end of it (I say end, but I am still going 13 months on!
+EDIT: I ended up breastfeeding Oscar for 27 months, with 3 weeks ‘break’ before Felix came!), I was so happy to be chosen to take part in a video shoot for Medela, the world’s leading breast pump brand, when Oscar was 6 months old.
 I was so happy to have Oscar with me on our first photoshoot together!
-I actually have no idea where this video ended up, I never saw the end results, but it was a lovely day of getting made up and pretending I was an actress in a gorgeous London house… if anyone ever finds the photos or videos of me and Oscar I’d love to see them!
-(Although I’d rather noone told me if they saw the close-up footage of my breasts in pump action… bahaha)
+It was a lovely day of getting made up and pretending I was an actress in a gorgeous London house… some shots are below!